Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Related Work

 In ASD environments restricted to normal operating sounds, direct training for anomaly detection is infeasible.
 Researchers employ various proxy tasks such that neural networks can learn the inherent characteristics of normal data, ultimately yielding features that distinguish anomalous inputs from learned normal patterns.

 Reconstruction-based methods, particularly AEs, have been widely adopted since the establishment of the DCASE challenge baseline~\cite{Dohi2022-2}.
 These methods assume that models trained on normal data will produce increased reconstruction errors for anomalies~\cite{guan2023transformer, kuroyanagi2021anomalous}.
 Source separation-based approaches train neural networks to isolate target machine sounds from mixtures containing interfering noise.
 Recent studies on source separation-based ASD have demonstrated that separation models trained on normal sounds can be leveraged to detect anomalies~\cite{Shin2024, lee2024activity}.

 Discriminative approaches leverage auxiliary information such as machine IDs and operating conditions~\cite{wu2023unsupervised}.
 Recent studies on metric learning for ASD have demonstrated that metric learning objectives such as ArcFace~\cite{Deng_2022} enhance feature compactness, thereby improving detection performance~\cite{wilkinghoff2023angular}.
+Recent discriminative methods supplement fixed machine-ID supervision with metadata-derived attributes learned through masked reconstruction, self-distillation, and pseudo-label prediction~\cite{Jiang2025GLAMASD}.

 Self-supervised methods, including contrastive learning frameworks such as SimCLR~\cite{chen2020simple} and SimSiam~\cite{chen2021exploring}, aim to learn augmentation-invariant representations~\cite{hojj2022cont, guan2023anomalous}.
 Conversely, transfer learning approaches employ models pre-trained on large-scale datasets.
 Specifically, models such as BEATs~\cite{chen2022beats} and EAT~\cite{chen2024eat} have demonstrated strong performances as feature extractors in recent ASD studies~\cite{WangMYPS2025, SaengthongSCITOK2025}.
-These proxy tasks operate on explicit assumptions; however, the quantitative relationship between proxy task optimization and ASD performance has not been systematically investigated.
-Section~\ref{sec3} details the implementation and experimental design to examine this relationship across five proxy task families.
+Recent work has also adapted large pre-trained audio encoders to generalized ASD through parameter-efficient modules and contrastive objectives, while training-free studies show that pooling and feature aggregation can materially affect downstream performance \cite{Han2025GeneralizedSSLASD,Wilkinghoff2026TemporalPooling}.
+In addition, audio tagging models such as CED~\cite{Dinkel2024CED} provide multiple pre-trained variants with different AudioSet mAP (mean average precision) values, making them useful for examining whether general audio classification performance predicts ASD transferability.

+Table~\ref{tab:related_work_summary} summarizes the assumptions underlying these proxy tasks.
+Prior studies have usually reported final ASD performance rather than the relation between intrinsic proxy metrics and downstream performance.
+Section~\ref{sec3} describes the implementations and experimental design used in this study.